rpalmite/webiny-js/CONTRIBUTING.md

    yarn
    ```

-3. Run `yarn setup-repo`.
+3. Run `sudo yarn setup-repo`.
 This will setup all the necessary environment config files and build the necessary packages.
 You need to manually update the DB connection string, edit your `examples/api/.env.json` file.

 4. Deploy you API to use with local React apps by running `webiny deploy-api` from the `examples` folder.
 Once deployed, it will automatically update you React apps' `.env.json` files with the necessary variables.